Michael A. Schmidt, Ph.D.

 In January 2016 (Metabolomics), he co-authored, “Incorporation of Omics Analyses into Artificial Gravity Research for Space Exploration Countermeasure Development,” along with Thomas J. Goodwin, Ph.D.
 (NASA Johnson Space Center) and Ralph Pelligra, M.D., (NASA Ames Research Center).
 In January 2015, he presented an invited lecture at the NASA Human Research Program Integrated Pathway to Mars Symposium, entitled “Protecting Neural Structures and Cognitive Function during Prolonged Space Flight by Targeting the Brain Derived Neurotrophic Factor Molecular Network.”

 As part of the Metabolomics Society Precision Medicine & Pharmacometabolomics Task Group, he was a lead author of “Metabolomics Enables Precision Medicine” (Metabolomics 2016).
-This paper was the 2017 winner of the Metabolomics Publications Best Review Award.
+This paper was the 2017 winner of the Best Review Award in Metabolomics.

 Over a ten year period, Dr. Schmidt trained in empathy-centered conflict resolution and mediation, under the late Dr. Marshall Rosenberg and his team (through the Center for Non-Violent Communication).
 Dr. Rosenberg was considered among the world’s innovators in developing collaborative systems and in resolving conflict in extreme conflict zones.
 Dr. Rosenberg had mediated in some of the most destabilized parts of the world, including Rwanda, Bosnia, East Timor, Iraq, and South Africa, as well as with organizations in need of dispute resolution.
 Dr. Schmidt has evolved these empathy-centric methods to support individuals in extreme or challenging performance environments, to build strong cohesive teams, and to facilitate negotiation and collaboration.
+Exemplified in these efforts is his work leading the molecular profiling and countermeasure initiative for the Rwandan National Cycling team.
 He is refining these same methods for application to the isolation, confinement, team dynamics, and other psychological challenges of deep space.

 Dr. Schmidt is on the editorial board of the journal New Horizons in Translational Medicine and is on the Advisory Board of the European Society for Translational Medicine.
 He is also part of the Precision Medicine & Pharmacometabolomics Task Group of the Metabolomics Society, which is advising the National Institutes of Health on the 1 million person precision medicine initiative.
 Dr. Schmidt is a professional member of the Society for Neuroscience, the Epigenetics Society, the European Society for Translational Medicine, the Metabolomics Society, and the Commercial Spaceflight Federation.